Tom Daschle

 Thomas Andrew Daschle (/'dæʃəl/ DASH-əl; born December 9, 1947) is an American politician and lobbyist who represented South Dakota in the United States Senate from 1987 to 2005.
-A member of the Democratic Party, he led the Senate Democratic Caucus during the final ten years of his tenure, during which time he served as Senate Minority Leader and Majority Leader.
+A member of the Democratic Party, he led the Senate Democratic Caucus during the final ten years of his tenure, during which time he served as Senate Majority Leader and Minority Leader.

 After leaving the United States Air Force, he was elected to the United States House of Representatives in 1978 and served four terms.
-In 1986, he was elected to the U.S. Senate, becoming Minority Leader in 1995 and Majority Leader in 2001, becoming the highest-ranking elected official in South Dakota history.
+In 1986, he was elected to the U.S. Senate, becoming Minority Leader in 1995 and Majority Leader in 2001, becoming the highest-ranking elected official in South Dakota history, a position tied by John Thune in 2025.

-In 2004, he was defeated for reelection in a close race by John Thune, who would go on to become a party leader himself.
+In 2004, he was defeated for reelection in a close race by Thune, who would go on to become Majority Leader himself.
 Later, he took a position as a policy advisor with a lobbying firm, became a senior fellow at the Center for American Progress, and co-authored a book advocating universal health care.

 Daschle was an early supporter of Barack Obama's presidential candidacy, and was nominated by President-elect Obama for the position of Secretary of the Department of Health and Human Services after the 2008 election.
 However, Daschle withdrew his name on February 3, 2009, amid a growing controversy over his failure to properly report and pay income taxes.
-He is currently working for The Daschle Group, a Public Policy Advisory of Baker Donelson, a large law firm and lobbying group.
+He works for The Daschle Group, a Public Policy Advisory of Baker Donelson, a large law firm and lobbying group.

 Early life and education

 Daschle was born in Aberdeen, South Dakota, the son of Elizabeth B. (née Meier) and Sebastian C. Daschle, both of German descent.
 His paternal grandparents were Volga Germans.
 He grew up in a working-class Roman Catholic family, the eldest of four brothers.
 (Note: As a result of controversy surrounding Daschle's views on abortion, he was ordered by his bishop in 2003 to stop identifying as Catholic.)

 He attended Central High School in Aberdeen before becoming the first person in his family to graduate from college when he earned a Bachelor of Arts from the Department of Political Science at South Dakota State University in 1969.
 While attending South Dakota State University, Daschle became a brother of Alpha Phi Omega.
 From 1969 to 1972, Daschle served in the United States Air Force as an intelligence officer with the Strategic Air Command.

-In the mid-1970s Daschle was an aide to Senator James Abourezk.
+In the mid-1970s, Daschle was an aide to Senator James Abourezk.